SERG-UFPI/knowledge-islands/README.md

    `sudo /usr/bin/ruby -S gem install rugged`
 2. You have to install [Cloc](https://github.com/AlDanial/cloc#install-via-package-manager)<br/>
    `sudo apt install cloc`
+### Front end
+1. Ensure you have [Node.js](https://nodejs.org/en) installed, which includes npm (Node Package Manager).
+2. Navigate to the 'front-end' directory and run `npm install` to install all necessary dependencies.
+3. Use `npm start` to start the development server and `npm run build` to create a production build of the project.

 ## Main endpoints
 For now, the application's endpoints can be used locally to extract data and compute project truck factors.